ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 After installing this version of Python, we can now create a virtual environment using this Python version.  [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a tool for managing virtual environments - it's an alternative to venv or miniconda.

-No suprises that pyenv-virtualenv it plays well with our pyenv installation of 3.10.6 above:
+No surprises that pyenv-virtualenv it plays well with our pyenv installation of 3.10.6 above:

 ```shell-session
 $ pyenv virtualenv 3.10.6 default